 After only a few months of training, Konnikova started winning while working on her books dedicated to understanding poker psychology and the players involved.
 She revealed some interesting characteristics of the male brain, with male players in the lower tiers often dismissing Konnikova because of her gender.

 Nevertheless, she proved that as a game of skill, poker is not exclusively a male’s domain.
-We cite Konnikova’s success story because it’s one where you can see how learning from the best players in the game can quickly put you on a winning path as opposed to figuring things by yourself for years to come.
+We cite Konnikova’s success story because it’s one where you can see how learning from the best players in the game can quickly put you on a winning path as opposed to figuring things out by yourself for years to come.

 Poker Requires Constant Learning